Laura Earnshaw (Chair)

 To contact Laura Earnshaw, or one of our governors, please contact the Clerk to the Governors on firstname.lastname@example.org.

 Alternatively, Ms Earnshaw can be contacted via the School's postal address.

 DCH, DRCOG, DFFP, MRCGP

 Born and raised in Manchester, Dr Ahmed attended William Hulmes Grammar School then Guys and St Thomas’ Medical School.
 He returned to the North West and worked in various South Manchester hospitals training to be a GP.
 He has been a partner at Wilmslow Health Centre since 2000.

 Dr Ahmed joined the governing body in 2013 and sits on the Academic Development Committee.

-Andrew Bland FCA FABRP
+Andrew Bland BA, FCA, FABRP (Deputy Chair)